 Dr. Manseau Sauceda is the founding director of the Multicultural Center at California State University, Long Beach.
 He is also the founder and director of "The Rainbow Voices," a multicultural theater troupe which brought issues of diversity to elementary, middle, high school, and college campuses.
 The Rainbow Voices brought their message of acceptance to over 60,000 students nationwide.

-Since arriving at the Multicultural Center, has served twice on the grants panel for the Arts Council of Long Beach; served 3 years as a commissioner on CSULB's President's Commission on the Status Women; served as a staff member on the Campus Climate Comittee; and a long time member on the Center for Peace & Social Justice (CPSJ).
+Since arriving at the Multicultural Center, she has served twice on the grants panel for the Arts Council of Long Beach; served 3 years as a commissioner on CSULB's President's Commission on the Status Women; served as a staff member on the Campus Climate Comittee; and a long time member on the Center for Peace & Social Justice (CPSJ).
 She was inducted as a member into Phi Beta Delta, the Honor Society of International Scholars in 2003.

 "I truly enjoy working along side with the CSULB community and feel as though I've seen education from all sides: as a student, a faculty member and now a staff member and I think I can relate to and help students in whatever capacity they require."